nRF24/CircuitPython_nRF24L01/docs/network_docs/shared_api.rst

     }

 The ``RadioMixin`` and ``NetworkMixin`` classes are not documented directly.
 Instead, this documentation follows the OSI (Open Systems Interconnection) model.
-This is done to mimmic how the TMRh20 C++ libraries and documentation are structured.
+This is done to mimic how the TMRh20 C++ libraries and documentation are structured.

 Consequentially, all functions and members inherited from the ``NetworkMixin`` class are